willosof/node-barco-eventmaster/README.md

 ## Available API calls
 Some of the calls have slightly modified variable names going into the function than the ones specified in the documentation to help out the editors with autocompletion/hints.
 Some of the API calls will also need further looking into documentation on formatting, due to their complexity, it would gain noone to implement this into this module.

-All the API calls is also in comments in the module source code over each function delcaration.
+All the API calls is also in comments in the module source code over each function declaration.

 `allTrans(cb)`